 The cease fire in the Nuba Mountains was renewed several times while the Government and the SPLM were being pushed hard by the mediating countries and organisations to reach an accord.
-The Comprehensive Peace Agreement (CPA) was finally signed on December 31, 2004.
+The Comprehensive Peace Agreement (CPA) was finally signed on January 9, 2005.
 It entailed protocols for power and wealth sharing, a time path to Presidential and General elections and provided for a referendum on independence in Southern Sudan.
-Both parties did pledge to work towards making unity attractive.
+Both parties did pledge to work towards making unity attractive.53

 No right of self-determination

 The demand for self-determination had been voiced by all Nuba opposing the Government, no matter how deep the political or personal differences.
 Inside or outside the SPLM/A: they all wanted a chance for the Nuba people to decide upon their own future.
-The fact that the SPLM/A leadership - mandated to negotiate on behalf of the Nuba during the All Nuba Conference in Kauda in 2002 - did not insist on Nuba self-determination in spite of earlier pledges, left a deep scar.
+The fact that the SPLM/A leadership - mandated to negotiate on behalf of the Nuba during the All Nuba Conference in Kauda in 200255 - did not insist on Nuba self-determination in spite of earlier pledges, left a deep scar.
 Many felt the SPLM/A had sold the Nuba short.
 They feared that the Southerners would not seriously try to keep the country together and that secession of the South would only put the Nuba in the middle of more conflicts.
-Even Nuba leaders like Abdel Aziz al-Hilu or Daniel Kodi, who were on the CPA negotiating team, made it clear that they were extremely unhappy with the outcome.
+Even Nuba leaders like Abdel Aziz al-Hilu or Daniel Kodi, who were on the CPA negotiating team, did not hide their disappointment with the outcome.56

 At the 2004 CPA negotiations in Naivasha the Nuba issue, together with that of Blue Nile and Abyei, was being pushed towards the final stage of negotiating.
 It remained one of the last issues to be resolved.
-Right until the end, the Nuba might still have gotten self-determination, or not.
 Eventually the Government stuck to its refusal and self-determination for Abyei was traded off against the guarantee that neither Nuba Mountains or Blue Nile could leave the North in case the South would secede.
 One can speculate that John Garang told the Nuba negotiators that 'this was the best we can do', and promised to do everything in his power as Sudan's Vice-President and as the potential next President to improve the conditions of the agreement of the Nuba and Blue Nile through the process of popular consultation.
-Then it was up to the Nuba and the people of Blue Nile to blow up the negotiations or sign.
-They signed, and a few months later, John Garang died in a helicopter crash and almost overnight, the priorities of the SPLM/A were with the South more than with the whole of the country.
+Then it was up to the Nuba and the people of Blue Nile to blow up the entire negotiations or sign.
+They signed, and a few months later, John Garang died in a helicopter crash and almost overnight, the priorities of the SPLM/A were with the South more than with the whole of the country.57